DaleSeo/mongo-express-course/mongodb-driver.md

 >>> Inserted: 58da1191364fd2a2e70a0e1d
 ```

-## Find All Documents {#find-all-documents}
+## Find a Document {#find-all-documents}

-Add a query that returns all the documents.
+Add a query filter to find a single document which meet the query criteria.

 ```js
 function findDocument (collection, id, callback) {